Happy New Rulebook! ??

 Probably, but an exhaustive review of any big set of changes is always a challenge without the benefit of weeks of re-reading, lots of discussion within the hockey family, and some experience of the rules out on the pitch to find the loopholes.

-So tell me everything.
+So tell me all the things.
 What did I miss?
 What do you disagree with?
 Find me on all the socials @fhumpires and let me know!